jesse-r-s-hines/wdio-obsidian-service/packages/obsidian-launcher/README.md

 ### Plugin and Theme format
 Several commands can take a list of plugins and themes to install.
 You can specify the `--plugin` and `--theme` arguments multiple times to install multiple plugins/themes.
-For both `--plugin` and `--theme` the format should be one
+The format should be one of:
-of:
 - `<path>`: Path to a local plugin/theme to install
 - `repo:<github-repo>`: GitHub repo of the plugin/theme to install, e.g. `repo:SilentVoid13/Templater`
-- `id:<community-id>`: Id of a community plugin or theme, e.g. `id:templater-obsidian`
+- `id:<community-id>`: For plugins, id of a community plugin, e.g. `id:templater-obsidian`
+- `name:<community-name>`: For themes, name of a community theme, e.g. `name:Minimal`

 ### download
 Download Obsidian to the cache without launching.